-The upper-level velocity potential anomaly pattern is very coherent as the robust MJO constructively interferes with the El Niño.
-A Wave-1 pattern is evident, with enhanced upper-level divergence (convergence) over the Pacific (Africa, Indian Ocean, and Maritime Continent).
+The upper-level velocity potential anomaly pattern is coherent as the robust MJO constructively interferes with the El Niño.
+A Wave-2 pattern is evident, with evidence of influence from other modes of variability.
+Enhanced upper-level divergence (convergence) is inferred over the Pacific, Africa, and the Indian Ocean (Maritime Continent and Brazil).
 Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation 200-hPa Vector Wind Anomalies (m s-1)

-Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Upper-level westerly anomalies overspread the Maritime Continent during late December and early January.
-Strong upper-level meridional divergence is apparent near the Date Line.
+Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Upper-level westerly anomalies persisted over South Asian and the Maritime Continent.

+Strong upper-level meridional divergence is apparent near and east of the Date Line.